 2. You'll have a written schedule of your work times on a job.

-a.
-You will be charged 1/4 for a shared room, or you can choose to rent your own room.
+3. You get 1/4 of a shared room, or you can choose to rent your own room.

 1. A voluntary job scheduled and based on the Con Chair and Senior Crew needs.

 2. No compensation.
 No Room provided.
 Limited access to the Crew Den.

 3. 12 Hours work earns you a badge for the next convention.